 In Buffalo, Biden to confront the racism he's vowed to fight

-President Joe Biden and first lady Jill Biden are traveling to Buffalo on Tuesday to show solidarity with the community after a white supremacist targeted Black people at a supermarket
+President Joe Biden and first lady Jill Biden will be traveling to Buffalo, New York, to show solidarity with the community after a white supremacist targeted Black people at a supermarket and left 10 people dead

 In Buffalo, Biden to confront the racism he's vowed to fightShow all 5